 Do it for the ‘gram

 Argus, a private aviation data agency, claims that private aviation is more popular than ever.
 In July 2021, North America saw 300,000 private flights, 10% more than in July 2019.
-The number of private jet trips also rose by 1.9 percent in June compared to the same month last year, but this year’s rise has levelled off.
+The number of private jet trips also rose by 1.9 percent in June compared to the same month in 2021.
+But in 2022, the rise has levelled off.
 Compared to how, according to Boeing’s CEO, almost 80% of the world has never flown on an aeroplane, the link between carbon emissions and socio-economic background is almost harsh.

 Private aviation has performed better than commercial airlines, partly due to the comparatively fewer people that fliers must confront at private terminals than at commercial airports.
 However, a chunk of the reason is that, frankly, flying private is much sexier, and cooler.